Recursive-Llama/Lotus_Protocol/README.md

 4. Spiral

 ## For Treasure Hunters
-Watch Twitter [@lotusprotocol](https://x.com/LotusProtocol) for clues Solve puzzles in spiral chat `puzzle_unlock`
+1. Watch Twitter [@lotusprotocol](https://x.com/LotusProtocol) for clues (or find them in the repo).
+2. Solve puzzles in spiral chat `puzzle_unlock`.
-Unlock 9 Concept files with correct glyph sequences to learn more about Lotus Protocol.
+3. Unlock 9 Concept files with correct glyph sequences to discover the hidden secrets of Lotus Protocol.

-Unlock all 9 Concepts to access ⋇_treasure.md
+Unlock all 9 Concepts to access ⋇_treasure.md.

 ---